 - The GRIN-Global genebank information system was installed to trial its compatibility with CePaCT's documentation systems.
 The new system will have a website where users can access information on crops that are available from the CePaCT genebank. - At end of December 2020, a total of 2,241 accessions of 18 crops were conserved at CePaCT.
-A total of 67% of the accessions originated from the Pacific, representing diversity from 16 Pacific Island Countries and Territories, including New Caledonia with a total of 96 accessions of 4 crops (banana, bele, taro, yam). - Two regional workshops were held by PROTEGE (coconut and forests/agroforestry).
-These workshops made it possible to develop two regional action plans (one for the coconut sector and one for forestry and agroforestry).
+A total of 67% of the accessions originated from the Pacific, representing diversity from 16 Pacific Island Countries and territories, including Solomon Islands with a total of 137 accessions of 3 crops (Banana, sweet potato, taro). - In 2020, a total of 94 accessions (2301 plant samples) of banana, breadfruit, cassava, giant swamp taro, sweet potato and taro sourced from CePaCT collections were distributed to four countries, including Solomon Islands, and this led to increasing the use of nutritious and resilient crop varieties. - Two regional workshops were held by PROTEGE (coconut and forests/agroforestry).
+These workshops made it possible to develop 2 regional action plans (one for the coconut sector and one for forestry and agroforestry). - A Pacific Guarantee System (PGS) for SolAgro Solomon Islands was approved in April 2021.